 Generally, if the processing power is good enough to scale in-camera and on the fly, there is not really much downside to using higher-resolution sensors in low light.

-We even see cameras like the Leica M11 that allow you to select different resolutions by binning the pixels, which actually improves dynamic range.
+We even see cameras like the Leica M11 that let you select different resolutions by binning pixels, which actually improves dynamic range.

 Applications For Videography

-The Quad Bayer sensor is technically a high-resolution, high-pixel pitch sensor, but with intelligent analog to digital conversion processing, it can play two different roles.
+The Quad Bayer sensor is technically a high-resolution, high-pixel-pitch sensor, but with intelligent analog-to-digital conversion, it can play two different roles.

 - Superior 4k low-light performance